xyygithub1025/laf/README.md

 ## Compile

-To compile with Skia as backend you have to specify a valid compiled version of Skia:
+To compile *laf* with Skia as backend you have to specify some variables pointing to a valid compiled version of Skia in your disk.
+In the following example `/skiadir` is the absolute path to a directory where the Skia source code + compiled version is, or just where you've uncompressed a pre-built package of Skia (note that in this case `/skiadir/out/Release-x64` should contain the Skia library files, i.e. `skia.lib` on Windows or `libskia.a` on other platforms):

 ```
 git clone https://github.com/aseprite/laf.git